MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-oracle-landing-zone.md

 # Business continuity and disaster recovery (BCDR) for Oracle on Azure Virtual Machines landing zone accelerator

 This article builds on the considerations and recommendations that are defined in the [Azure landing zone design area for BCDR](../../ready/landing-zone/design-area/management-business-continuity-disaster-recovery.md).
-Following the guidance, this article provides you with design considerations and best practices surrounding business continuity and disaster recovery (BCDR) options available for Oracle workload deployments on Azure Infrastructure virtual machines(Virtual Machines).
+Following the guidance, this article provides you with design considerations and best practices surrounding business continuity and disaster recovery (BCDR) options available for Oracle workload deployments on Azure Infrastructure Virtual Machines.

+Azure provides services to design highly available and resilient architecture.
+This guide outlines various options and best practices designing high availability and disaster recovery for Oracle databases on Azure Virtual Machines landing zone accelerator.
+It also describes how accompanying Azure services are configured to achieve high end-to-end availability for your solution.

 The first step to building a resilient architecture for your workload environment is to determine availability requirements for your solution by the recovery time objective (RTO) and recovery point objective (RPO) for different levels of failure.
 RTO is the maximum time an application is unavailable after an incident and RPO is the maximum amount of data loss during a disaster.
 After you determine the  requirements for your solution, the next step is to design your architecture to provide the established levels of resiliency and availability.